 Students who do not pass this test are unlikely to succeed in Calculus.
 To ensure greater student success in the calculus classroom all students who want to take Math 220, Math 223 (Intro to Calculus), or Math 224 (Differential Calculus) are required to take the placement exam.
 Their score on the test will determine whether they are allowed to take these courses.
 If a student's score is not high enough to take Math 220, Math 223, or Math 224 then they encouraged to take our Precalculus course (Math 108) to improve their background in algebra and trigonometry.
 Students who do so have a much better chance of success in Math 220, Math 223, or Math 224.

+There are two versions of the test, one for students registering for Business Calculus (Math 220) and one for students registering for Calculus (Math 223 or Math 224).
+Please make sure to take the correct placement exam for the course you will be taking.
 You have an hour to take the test.
 It is administered by computer, under supervision.
 The questions are all multiple choice.
 Students may use pencil and paper for scratch work, but may not use calculators of any kind.
 When the student completes the exam, the exam score will appear on the computer screen.

 The test has 33 questions.
 Each correct answer on the test counts as one point.
 The passing grade is currently 26 for Math 220 and Math 224, and 23 for Math 223.